-- · Are they shutting people out? - Have you heard them say they don't care and would rather sleep or numb their feelings? - Are they not enjoying things they used to enjoy? - Has their friend or peer group, appearance and/or hygiene changed?
+- Are they shutting people out? - Have you heard them say they don't care and would rather sleep or numb their feelings? - Are they not enjoying things they used to enjoy? - Has their appearance and hygiene changed drastically?

 These can be signs that they are struggling with a mental health condition such as depression or something serious going on in their life.